moonrailgun/mini-star/website/docs/tutorial/guide/ministarrc.md

 The output directory of the ministar bundler

-### extraDeps
+### externalDeps

 Default: `[]`

-For additional dependencies, `MiniStar` will automatically consider the dependencies marked in the `packag.json` file in the current directory and the dependencies beginning with `@capital/` as public dependencies, and will not be packaged during plug-in packaging.
-If you need additional dependencies, please add here
+External dependencies, the values appearing in this array will not be packaged by the packaging tool.

 ### author